Nominate a Macmillan Scholar in Residence

 Any Gund Faculty Fellow can nominate Macmillan Scholars through the online form.
 The nominator submits a letter describing the purpose of the visit and its strategic value to the Gund Institute’s mission and research themes.
 On the online form, nominators indicate length of visit, work eligibility (to flag any need for a visa process), and expenses to be supported.
 They also upload a current CV for the nominee.
 Nominations are reviewed on a rolling basis by the Director of the Gund Institute, in consultation with a panel of Gund Fellow advisors.
 The nominating Fellow serves as the host for the Macmillan Scholar and assists with administrative processes as necessary.

-All Macmillan Scholars are hired as temporary employees.
-The Gund’s standard allowable salary for scholars is $700 per week.
+All Macmillan Scholars are hired as temporary exempt employees.
+The Gund’s suggested salary for scholars is $1,000 per week.

-See the budget guidance document on InfoReady (under 'Competition Files') for more information.
+See the budget guidance document on InfoReady (under 'Supporting Documents') for more information.
 Scholars must be legally eligible to work in the US and the Gund can assist with visa processes.

 Other Visiting Scholars

 The Gund Institute also has mechanisms in place to receive Visiting Scholars hosted by Gund Fellows and funded through other (not Macmillan) methods.
 As these situations tend to be unique, they will be managed on a case-by-case basis.
-Contact the Assistant to the Director if you plan to have a visiting scholar and would like more information about how the Gund can be involved.
+Contact the Program Manager if you plan to have a visiting scholar and would like more information about how the Gund can be involved.